particle-iot/xmastree/README.md

 ![](/hardware/images/header.jpg)

 It's a Happy Hardware Holiday for all!
 Meet the Particle Christmas Tree, a limited edition PCB packed full of cheer with customizable light patterns and holiday tunes.
-Use your tree with a Particle Photon & Electron to light up the LEDs and play music.
+Use your tree with a Particle Photon or Electron to light up the LEDs and play music.
 Control your tree from the onboard joystick or from the Christmas Tree Web App.

 Learn how to get started below.
 Happy Holidays from Team Particle!